kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 It is the machine-readable equivalent of joining an experienced Kora team.

-## The Skill Can Improve Code Review Before Human Review
+## The Skill Can Improve Code Review Before Human Review { #skill-improve-code-review }

 If the agent uses canonical framework patterns on the first attempt, reviewers spend less time correcting framework style.